State Technical College of Missouri

 State Technical College of Missouri (State Tech) is a public technical school in Linn, Missouri.
 In 2018, the college saw its highest enrollment at 1,483 students for the 2018–2019 school year and there were about 600 graduates in May 2019.
 Enrollment exceeded 2,000 students for 2021's fall semester, and State Tech was named Missouri's fastest growing college by The Chronicle of Higher Education.

 History

 State Tech began as Linn Technical Junior College in 1961, later being awarded the status of Area Vocational Technical School by the Missouri State Board of Education after the U.S. Vocational Education Act of 1963.
 The school dropped "Junior" from its name in 1968.
 In 1991, the college was granted the authority to give associate degrees.
-In 1995, Linn State Technical College separated from Osage County R-II School District after it obtained its own Board of Regents to administrate it.
+In 1995, Linn State Technical College separated from Osage County R-II School District after it obtained its own Board of Regents to govern it.
 In 2013, The Missouri House of Representatives voted to change the school's name to its current one, effective July 1, 2014.
 The new name emphasizes the school's status as Missouri's only state-funded technical college, not funded by local property taxes, drawing students from throughout the state.